sirko-io/engine/README.md

 [![Build Status](https://travis-ci.org/sirko-io/engine.svg?branch=master)](https://travis-ci.org/sirko-io/engine)

-It is a simple engine to track users' navigation on a site and predict the next page which most likely will be visited by the current user.
+It is a simple engine to track users' navigation on a site and predict a next page which most likely will be visited by the current user.
-As soon as the engine predicts the next page, a client part of the solution adds a hint for the browser in order to prerender the predicted page.
-In some cases, the load of the prerendered page is close to be instant, hence, the end user gets faster response and better experience.
+As soon as the engine predicts the next page, a client part of the solution prefetches the page and assets (JavaScript and CSS files) for it, hence, the user gets faster response and better experience once they navigate to the predicted page.

-- A full description of the prerendering idea can be found in [this article](http://nesteryuk.info/2016/09/27/prerendering-pages-in-browsers.html).
-- How it works in Chrome you can read [here](https://www.chromium.org/developers/design-documents/prerender).

-Currently, this solution is only recommended to public pages which meet the following criteria:
+Currently, this solution is only recommended for public pages which meet the following criteria:

 - **pages aren't personalized**.
 There are bugs related to a transition from the anonymous state to the authorized one.
 - **pages aren't too diverse**.
-For instance, if you have an online store with a lot of products, this solution won't work well.
+For instance, if you have online store with lots of products, this solution won't work well.
 To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.
+- **pages are served over a secure connection (HTTPS)**.
+The client part is based on a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).

 [Try demo](http://demo.sirko.io)